ncphillips/truecoders.io/_coders/joseph-cyriac.markdown

   area: Bachelor of Science Degree
   end_date: 2004-05-01 01:00:00 -05:00
   location: Auburn, AL
-  body: |-
+  courses:
-    * College of Business
+  - College of Business
-    * Business Administration with a focus in Logistics
+  - Business Administration with a focus in Logistics
-    * Organized and lead the re-chartering initiative of Auburn University’s chapter of the Phi Kappa Psi Fraternity
+  - Organized and lead the re-chartering initiative of Auburn University’s chapter of the Phi Kappa Psi Fraternity
 references:
 - name: Cody Winton
   title: